open-iscsi/targetd/API.md

-targetd API, version 0.3
+targetd API, version 0.4
 ========================

 Summary
 -------
-targetd exposes a remote API for configuring a Linux host to perform a block-based storage array role.
+targetd exposes a remote API for configuring a Linux host to perform a block-based storage array role and a file system storage role.
 API calls use the jsonrpc-2.0 format over HTTP, on TCP port 18700.
 The API optionally uses TLS for connection encryption, but does authentication via HTTP Basic auth for both encrypted and non-encrypted connections.

 Entities